What-Is-Local_Banner_1.jpg

 What does ‘local’ really mean?

 Eating local, or buying local products is becoming more and more ingrained into our everyday life.
-Supermarkets advertise that some of their produce is local or even from local farmers.
+Supermarkets advertise that some of their produce is local or from local farmers.
 Yet, ‘local’ is a term that can mean everything and nothing at the same time.

 Can we really define local?

 Where it gets complicated is when the EU offers support for ‘local’ food systems, which would lead us to believe that they have a clear definition of ‘local’.
 They do not.
-In fact the defining is left to the member states’ rural development programmes, with the only premise being that distance needs to be a defining factor.2 This link to short distances between the start and end of supply chains often pins local food systems as one and the same with ‘short food supply chains’ or SFSCs.
+In fact, the definition is left to the member states’ rural development programmes, with the only premise being that distance needs to be a defining factor.2 This link to short distances between the start and end of supply chains often pins local food systems as one and the same with ‘short food supply chains’ or SFSCs.
 But while they are similar, there are a few key distinctions.

 Short food supply chains vs local food systems